farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-0-Intro-to-OCP.md

 <!-- Q: Do I add a post with misc OCP applications, but without deeper examples
 - Callbacks (both with functions and endpoints)
+  - depending on situation a continuations and callbacks might be used interchangably
 - Webhooks: similar to webhooks, but
 - Generics
 - Configuration in general